 What makes this location awesome?

 This Cabinscape is located in the Haliburton Highlands of Ontario, an area best known for their rolling hardwood forests, pristine lakes and extensive wetlands grounded firmly on the Canadian Shield.
 Our micro cabins are located right within Haliburton Forest’s Base Camp, giving you access to their extensive trail system; delicious meals at their Cookhouse Restaurant; Camp Store; and much more.
 The picturesque waterfront town of Haliburton is a 25-minute drive away.
 Take a day trip for great shopping, cafes, restaurants and events.

 Entry is by lock-box and key.
 Check in time is 4 pm.
 Check-out is 12 pm.

 What is the shuttle service?

 From mid-November to mid-May this cabin is just over a 1km hike-in, as the road is closed to accommodate ATVs and snowmobiles on the trails.
 As a result, we are excited to offer a ATV shuttling service for guests who prefer not to hike in, but do not have access to their own snowmobile/ATV.
+This shuttle service is only available from mid- November until the road closes to snowmobiles in mid-March.
 At an additional cost of $75/reservation, guests and their gear will be transported to their cabin via snowmobile or ATV.
 Please note: the fee includes space for up to two individuals and one cargo sled of gear.
 Additional guest/gear trips may incur additional fees.